Susannah is knowledgeable about the dangers of flooding and likes giving advice on how to prepare for floods.

 There are many ways of blocking off and retaining water outside buildings, but one of the most popular ways of keeping the inside of buildings dry is by stacking sandbags around vulnerable areas.

-The best places to find sandbags are usually SES centers, gardening centers, and hardware stores.
+The best places to find sandbags are usually emergency centers, gardening centers, and hardware stores.

 Below you'll find some basic tips for getting the best use out of household items, as well as sandbags, to keep your house as dry as possible.

-If you either can't access sandbags or there are none left nearby, there are many other alternatives you can use to shield your home from flood waters.
+If you can't access sandbags or there are none left nearby, there are many other alternatives you can use to shield your home from floodwaters.
 Here are some ideas:

 - Double (one inside the other) plastic bags

-- Hessian (many hardware stores and rural supplies will have hessian by the metre.)
+- Hessian fabric (many hardware stores and rural supplies will have hessian by the metre)

 - Potting mix